saurabh12nxf/EcommerceFor-fan-Ac/README.md

 Commit your changes (git commit -m 'Add some amazing feature') Push to the branch (git push origin feature/amazing-feature) Open a Pull Request
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-Built with Express.js
-UI components from shadcn/ui
-Icons from Lucide React